 Previous incarnations of Sydney Carton, I should add, include Ronald Colman in Jack Conway’s Oscar-nominated A Tale of Two Cities (1935) and Dirk Bogarde in Ralph Thomas’ 1958 version of Dickens’ tale.

-["THE DARK KNIGHT RISES Occupy Wall Street?" continues on next page.
+["THE DARK KNIGHT RISES Occupy Wall Street?" continues on the next page.
 See link below.]

 The Dark Knight Rises Bane picture: Warner Bros.